AI Workshop: learn to build apps with AI →

 History API: Add an entry to the history

-Using pushState() you can create a new history entry programmatically.
-You pass 3 parameters.
+Using pushState() you can add a new history entry programmatically.
+It takes three parameters.

-The first is an object which can contain anything (there is a size limit however, and the object needs to be serializable).
+The first is a state object that can contain any serializable data (there is a size limit).

-The second parameter is currently unused by major browsers, so you generally pass an empty string.
+The second parameter is unused by major browsers; pass an empty string.

-The third parameter is a URL associated to the new state.
-Note that the URL needs to belong to the same origin domain of the current URL.
+The third parameter is the URL to associate with the new state.
+The URL must be same-origin with the current page.

 const state = { foo: 'bar' }